 - Bhurti Temple Complex of Dailekh

-Nepalese architecture can be primarily categorized into styles – the Pagoda style, the Stupa or Chaitya style, and the Shikhara style.
+Nepalese architecture can be primarily categorized into the Pagoda style, the Stupa or Chaitya style, and the Shikhara style.
 Besides this, the European style of architecture is also seen in some places.

 The Pagoda style

 Architecture has multi-roofed structures stabilized with a broad base that narrows as you move higher.
-This style saw its advent in Nepal in the thirteenth century and was also spread to China by Araniko and his team of artists.
-The Pashupati temple, Changu Narayan, Nyatapola of Bhaktapur, etc. all bear this style.
+This style saw its advent in Nepal in the thirteenth century and was spread to China by Araniko and his artists.
+The Pashupati temple, Changu Narayan, and Nyatapola of Bhaktapur, all bear this style.

 The Stupa or Chaitya Style